argonautproject/cgm/input/pagecontent/index.md

 #### Patient App to EHR

 In this workflow, a patient-facing app connects directly to the EHR using the SMART on FHIR capabilities of the EHR.
 The app acts as a SMART on FHIR client and goes through an OAuth process where the patient approves the app to access their EHR, granting write scopes.
 This ensures that both the patient and the source EHR system agree to allow the app to write data using an appropriate access token.

+**Technical Details**

+* SMART on FHIR scopes that enable this scenario include:
+  * `launch/patient`: patient app will already know who the patient is, and only requires a corresponding ID from the EHR
+  * `patient/Patient.r`: it may still be desirable to cross-reference patient demographics, e.g. to confirm a match
+  * `patient/ServiceRequest.rs?code=cgm-data-submission-standing-order`: helps app learn the EHR's data submission preferences
+  * `patient/DiagnosticReport.cu?category=laboratory`: submit a summary report
+  * `patient/Observation.cu?category=laboratory`: submit a summary observation or sensor reading
+  * `patient/Device.cu`: submit device details associated with a sensor reading

 #### Provider App to EHR